Gbaugh/GettingAndCleaningData/README.md

 - 'train/y_train.txt': Training labels.
 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.